Regardless of how old you are now, you’ll probably have a harder time pulling off a financially secure retirement than

 2. Seniors can’t shake recent tough times

 The Great Recession that ended a decade ago robbed workers of earning power.
 It hit men and women in their 50s and early 60s especially hard.
 Home values and investment savings also plummeted.

 Tip: Don’t wait, take action.
-If you are still recovering from the last economic downturn, don’t let pride prevent you from getting help.
+Don’t let pride prevent you from getting help.
 And don’t spend retirement savings or home equity trying to repay unmanageable debt.

 You can seek help by talking with a credit counselor through the nonprofit National Foundation for Credit Counseling, or a bankruptcy attorney through the National Association of Consumer Bankruptcy Attorneys.

 3. Private pensions are nearly extinct

 Only a few decades ago, many large employers offered “defined-benefit” pensions that guaranteed retirees and their spouses a fixed monthly payment for life.
-But times have changed, and traditional pensions are going the way of the dinosaurs.
+But times have changed, and traditional pensions are going the way of the dinosaur.

 Tip: Save more.
 Without a pension, you simply need to save more for retirement.
-Follow the basic rules for retirement savings, including minimizing your taxes and expenses, working longer, investing regularly and keeping on top of your investments.
+Follow the basic rules for retirement savings, including minimizing taxes and expenses, working longer, investing regularly and keeping on top of investments.

 4. Social Security is still under pressure

 Even if lawmakers address the broader issues, the amount you receive might depend in part on when you start claiming it.

 Tip: Be strategic about claiming Social Security.
-Most people claim their Social Security benefits at age 62, which is as soon as they can.
+Most people claim Social Security benefits at age 62, which is as soon as they can.
 But that is not always the best strategy.

 5. Interest rates are low